SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

     - Params.autoSetCartographyBoundaries
     - This setting specifies whether the pipeline should automatically determine the boundaries for hubs or use custom ones during the node

-Statistics and machine learning settings
+Statistics and machine learning parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. list-table::